 The list of amenities for anyone passing through the Rockies is pretty clear: with Banff National Park as your backyard, and excellent skiing and climbing everywhere in the surrounding area, it’s no surprise.
 It is not that these two small towns remain the center of tourist attraction throughout the year.

-Weighing the pros and cons if you think to buy a house in Banff
+Weighing the pros and cons if you think to buy a house in a Banff

 Some of the most obvious benefits of living in Banff are: